Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The subway makes everything so convenient, you don’t need to plan your hotel depending on what you want to do.
 For example, you can visit Times Square without staying in a hotel close to Times Square.
 Nearly all the subway lines route through Times Square; it’s the center of the city.

 What are some good neighborhoods?
 In Manhattan the world is your oyster.
 My top recommendation is the West Village.
 It’s the perfect combination of a central location, beautiful and clean streets, lots of interesting shops, beautiful brownstones, and easy access to parks and the Hudson.
-Check out hotels in the West Village here.
+Check out West Village hotels here and see all West Village Airbnbs here.